crockpotveggies/tinderbox/README.md

 > either a yes/no model determines whether a "like" or "dislike" will be made.
 Each face is normalized and grayscaled before being added to
 > the EigenFaces model.

 The recommendation system could use some work since it is useful to combine EigenFaces methods with other analysis systems.
+If you're finding that auto likes/dislikes are not meeting your standards, you can erase the facial modeling data using the "Clear Models" button on the dashboard.

 ### Auto-Messaging